Boulder Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in Boulder varies from year to year.

-New snow for February ranges from over 16.7 inches in heavy snowfall years to under six inches in light years.
+New snow for February ranges from over 18.5 inches in heavy snowfall years to under 6.5 inches in light years.

 March has even greater potential for getting a lot of snow.
-Once every four years, at least 23 inches of snow lands in Boulder during March.
-Even the lightest years still receive over 11.1 inches this month.
+Once every four years, at least 22.7 inches of snow lands in Boulder during March.

 When Boulder Has Its First & Last Snowfalls

 The first snowfall of autumn for Boulder can land as early as September, or not show up until November.
-More likely than not, October gets at least half an inch of snow.
+More likely than not, October gets at least two inches of snow.

 Boulder is normally free of snow each year from June to August.